-Venminder has developed a comprehensive third-party risk management policy template that aligns with best practices and follows the third-party risk management lifecycle.
+Venminder has developed a comprehensive third-party/vendor risk management policy template that was provided with this guide.
 This companion guide includes policy writing guidelines that meet most industry standards and best practices.
 Just remember that there is not a single "one-size-fits-all" approach to third-party risk management.
 Your organization will need to add to or change policy content, descriptions, processes, and so on, to ensure alignment with your third-party risk management framework.
 Your organization is solely responsible for its third-party or vendor risk management policy's structure, content, and regulatory compliance, so take great care when creating the policy.